John Elphinstone, 2nd Lord Balmerino: Later life

-Balmerino was one of those who attended the meeting of the lords called by Lord Lorne, at which they began to make a determined stand against the introduction of innovations in worship.
+Balmerino was one of those who attended the meeting of the lords called by Lord Lorne, at which they began to make a determined stand against the introduction of High Church innovations in Reformed worship.
 Along with John Campbell, 1st Earl of Loudoun and John Leslie, 6th Earl of Rothes he revised the additions to the covenant in February 1638.
 In the assembly of 1638 he served on several committees, and on 3 October he signed the protest to the king's commissioner at Hamilton against his endeavours to induce the members of the assembly to sign the 'king's covenant'.
 He was also one of the principal advisers of the covenanters in sending a letter to Louis XIII against 'the tyrannical proceedings of their monarch.'

 Balmerino was one of the most prominent supporters of Argyll (as Lorne became) in his policy against Charles.
 When the covenanters resolved to take up arms, he contributed at least forty thousand merks.
 Along with the Earl of Rothes and others went on 22 March 1639 to Dalkeith to demand the delivery to them of the palace by the lord treasurer Traquair, and to bring the royal ensigns of the kingdom, the crown, sword, and sceptre, to Edinburgh.
 At the opening of the Scottish parliament in August 1641, he was nominated president by the king and unanimously elected.
-On 17 Sept. he was among the privy councillors nominated by the king, and then was approved of by the parliament (ib.
+On 17 September 1641 he was among the privy councillors nominated by the king, and then was approved of by the parliament (ib.
 150).
 On 17 November he was chosen an extraordinary lord of session.